quux00/go-lightly/go-lightly/README.md

 ### Compatibility Notes, Minimal Requirements and Dependencies

 Go-lightly only works with Java 7 (and later) in order to use the java.util.concurrent.LinkedTransferQueue, which was added in Java 7.
-See the [synchronous channels section below](#syncchan) for details on why this concurrent queue was chosen to implement Go synchronous channels.
+See the [synchronous channels section in the wiki](https://github.com/midpeter444/go-lightly/wiki/Channels) for details on why this concurrent queue was chosen to implement Go synchronous channels.

 Go-lightly has been tested with Clojure 1.3.0, 1.4.0 and 1.5.
 The core library (and its test) are compatible with all three versions.
 Some of the examples will **not** run under 1.3, but all will run with 1.4 and 1.5.